 Hermione momentarily looked sad, but then nodded briskly.
 "Of course I would, Harry.
 What would you do without me?"

-Harry drew a blank.
+He drew a complete blank.
 What would he do without Hermione?
 Well, if things worked out, he'd have to learn.
 Harry ignored that little voice inside of himself that said he didn't want to.
+That he'd been glad when she'd broken up with his best mate.

 Hermione frowned and shook her head.
 "No. This one says that he has no openings at this time.
 Of course, according to Minister Shacklebolt, he had two just a week ago and no prospects to fill them."